 There is about forty presenters and speakers.
 I’ll do again this year the opening ceremony on Friday, give a lecture on Saturday, and the closing ceremony on Sunday.

 We thank all our readers, supporters, donors, patrons and collaborators in SCENIC who help and contribute each in their own way to bring the disclosure about inter-species communication with Sasquatch and other non-Human intelligent sentience.
 Please, like, rate, share our posts and links, to help us spread the info worldwide.
+DONATE.
 Thanks to all…